~ A Quest for Home and Sanctuary ~

 The pandemic brought a lot of new people to Western Maine, and rents have skyrocketed.
 I am luckier than many in that I have a lease, and hence a bit of time to plan where I will go next, but there are simply no other affordable places to rent in this part of the world – which had been one of the few remaining parts of rural New England where people without a lot of money could afford to get by.

 With this change comes some opportunity and possibility: there is land not far from here where I can have the chance to put up a yurt.
 For the first time in my adult life, I would have the peace and stability of a home that is truly my own.
 I would be able to grow more of my own food and medicine and to help restore a forest that was cleared in the nineteenth century.

 In the long term, this would be much more affordable than renting.
 But like many, right now, I am scraping to get by.
-My writing, teaching, and consultations are finally reaching the point where they can pay most of my basic expenses, but I am struggling to come up with the money upfront to make this new home a reality.
-I need to raise several thousand dollars between now and next summer.
-Registering for my courses and booking consultations will help me do that.
-It would also be a tremendous help if you could make a donation to help me create the sanctuary that can be the home for the work I do in the world.
+My writing, teaching, and consultations are finally reaching the point where they can pay most of my basic expenses, but I am struggling to come up with all of the money needed to make this new home a reality.

 Thanks to the generosity of friends and family, I have come close to raising the money I need for my new home.
 And the logistics for putting up the yurt are coming together quickly as well.
 But I still need to raise another $7,000 by July 1 to cover the cost of finishing the yurt platform and getting the access to electricity and the Internet that I need to be able to do my work.

 - Registering for and spreading the word about my classes

 - Booking a consultation with me, or recommending my services to friends in need of herbal support

 Go raibh mil maith agaibh!